Common makes research-led and collections-based film and video.

 Cal Murphy Barton | Co-founder, director

 Cal works in research-led and collections-based contexts.
-He’s devised and overseen film projects at research institutes and archives including the Science Museum, Imperial College, King’s College, UKDRI, the Alan Turing Institute and the War Graves Commission.
+He’s developed and directed film projects at research institutes and archives including the Science Museum, Imperial College, King’s College, UKDRI, the Hamilton Kerr Institute, the Alan Turing Institute and the War Graves Commission.
 His independent work has screened internationally.

-His working background is varied, taking in political consultancy, arts administration & cultural policy, and mental health law in the context of forensic psychiatry.
+His working background is varied, taking in political consultancy, cultural policy and mental health law in the context of forensic psychiatry.

 e cal@commonfilms.co